Do I Need a Preamp for My Turntable?

 To check if a receiver has a built-in preamp, check if the receiver has a PHONO input.
 A receiver with a PHONO input definitely has a built-in preamp.

-As we enter 2019 when this article is written, there are a few powered speakers with built-in preamps entering the market.
-The selection is very limited, but there is now possible to buy powered speakers with a built-in preamp.
+There are a few powered speakers with built-in preamps available on the market as well.
+The selection is very limited, but there is possible to buy powered speakers with a built-in preamp.

 Just as with the receiver, powered speakers with a built-in preamp will have a PHONO input.